globalizejs/globalize/README.md

 <p>
 So, it does not seem useful to define cultures by their language alone.
-Nor is it useful to define a culture by its country alone, as many countries have many official languages, spoken by sizable populations.
+Nor is it useful to define a culture by its country alone, as many countries have several official languages, spoken by sizable populations.
 Therefore, cultures are defined as a combination of the language and the country speaking it.
 Each culture is given a unique code that is a combination of an ISO 639 two-letter lowercase culture code for the language, and a two-letter uppercase code for the country or region.
 For example, "en-US" is the culture code for English, in